Yield: 6 confetti cupcakes // Total Time: 40 min. // Disclaimer: This post includes affiliate links.

 Baking powder: for helping the cupcakes rise.

 Unsalted butter: for tenderizing the cupcakes and adding that nice buttery flavor to them.
-You can substitute in salted butter, just be sure to omit the extra salt in the dough.
-We will use butter in the cupcakes and in the vanilla buttercream.
+You can substitute salted butter, just be sure to omit the extra salt in the batter.

 Vegetable oil: for tenderizing the cupcakes.
 If you don’t have vegetable oil on hand, you can use another neutral oil such as canola.